-Today, we're taking a look at a short block of training done by Caleb Ndiku.
-Regular readers will remember Ndiku—I analyzed Ndiku's training schedule before his victory over 3000m at this year's World Indoor Championships.
+Today, we're taking a look at a short block of training done by Commonwealth 5000m champion Caleb Ndiku of Kenya.
+Regular readers will remember Ndiku: I analyzed Ndiku's training schedule before his victory over 3000m at this year's World Indoor Championships.
 Ndiku's outdoor campaign this spring and summer included a 13:01 win at the Prefontaine Classic 5k in Eugene, a 7:31 3k in Europe, and a victory at the Commonwealth Games in the 5k.

 At the link below, you'll find the training schedule, formatted, converted to imperial distances, and with paces translated to relative speeds.

 Many of the core elements of Ndiku's training are identical to his earlier training this winter.
 The bullet points below highlight the most important pieces of Caleb Ndiku's final seventeen days of training before the Commonwealth Games.

 Consistency in training

 For one, Caleb Ndiku's training is very consistent.
 Of the thirteen days of logged training, Ndiku doubles nine of them.
 His standard run duration is 60-80min at an easy to moderate pace in the morning, and 40-45 minutes easy in the afternoon.

 Even the week before the Commonwealth Games, Ndiku does not substantially "taper" or reduce his volume much on his non-workout days.
 You can call his training many things, but "low volume" is not one of them.

 One fartlek run per week

 Like previous Canova schedules, we also see easy runs with short fartlek sessions incorporated on a weekly basis, likely to provide some variety in running speed without too much anaerobic strain—30-45 seconds of fast running every three minutes is not a particularly stressful effort, especially in an athlete as fit and experienced as Ndiku.